shant24k/angdashboard/README.md

 json-server --watch mydata.json

-Run Live preview on brackets editor on index.html
+Run Live preview on brackets editor on index.html OR Use the http-server npm package sto create & start the server npm install -g http-server

+then, use command in the App directory http-server -o